joshuaheslin/ibkr-options-delta-watch/README.md

 bash deploy.sh
 ```

-The GCP CloudFunction will take care of the rest every 2 days :D
+The GCP CloudFunction will take care of the rest every x days :D

+# Improvements

+- Connect with google sheets so we can take the OptionSymbol source for a list.